 Surface water and groundwater monitoring at the site continues, with samples collected prior to the removal activities commencing (spring), as well as after the season's removal activities were completed (fall) in 2009.
-Comparison of the pre-removal to the post-removal water quality sample results showed some increased concentrations of analytes in the post-removal samples (i.e., zinc); however, all results were within the historical ranges of concentrations observed at the sampling sites.
-Samples collected in 2010 indicate improvement relative to 2009 and pre-removal water compostions (e.g. zinc and sulfate at sites 702, 703 and 704).
+Comparison of the pre-removal to the post-removal water quality sample results showed some increased concentrations of analytes in the post-removal samples

+(i.e., zinc); however, all results were within the historical ranges of concentrations observed at the sampling sites.
+Samples collected in 2010 and 2011 indicate improvement relative to 2009 and pre-removal water compostions (e.g. zinc and sulfate at sites 702, 703 and 704).
 The low pH (4.65) recorded at Site 707 in 2010 is not indicative of an acid rock drainage source because it coincides with indications of water quality improvement (e.g. decreases in zinc, sulfate, and conductivity).
+Site 707's pH returned to historical levels in 2011.
 As the contribution of drainage from the waste rock site decreases, the pH of these drainages is expected to decrease, reflecting a return toward dilute, acidic waters typical of background conditions for the area.
 Increases in iron concentrations from 2009 to 2010 samples appear to be due to analytical error rather than actual chemistry changes.
 If the iron increase was a real change in chemistry, manganese and arsenic would have also increased, and this did not occur.
 Increases in copper concentrations for samples from wells MW-E-02-03, MW-E-02-09 and MW-E-02-12 in 2010 may be anomalous since they are not accompanied by similar increases in other analytes such as zinc or sulfate.
+Iron and copper concentrations returned to historical levels in 2011.